 For many, it may come as a surprise that the history of rose painting and its place in Norwegian folk art is not as old as one might think.

-Are you looking for a Norwegian-to-English dictionary, which includes old-fashioned words and dialect words?
-Then this is your definite pick.
+Are you looking for a Norwegian-to-English dictionary that includes old-fashioned words and dialect words?
+Then Einar Haugen’s book is your best pick.

 As a first such an event in modern times: the Norwegian counties Sør-Trøndelag and Nord-Trøndelag have now merged.